robert-smith-07/liveshades/README.md

 Meant to be used attached to glasses, but can fit in a pocket as well.

+Tested with a 1500Mah battery and it last around six hours.

 At the press of a button last few minutes of video are recorded.
+The video is constantly recording but cycled out to save space.

 The button is soldered to Pins 12 (GPIO 18) and 6 on a Raspberry Pi 3.